Review of LadyCare Magnet for Menopause Relief—The Pros and Cons

 Questions & Answers

-Can I use tape to tape the Lady Care onto myself ?
+Can I use tape the Lady Care onto myself?